U.S. News Rankings

 |SAT/ACT scores must be received by||N/A|

-The student-faculty ratio at Arizona State University is 24:1, and the school has 39.4 percent of its classes with fewer than 20 students.
-The most popular majors at Arizona State University include: Business, Management, Marketing, and Related Support Services; Education; Multi/Interdisciplinary Studies; Social Sciences; and Communication, Journalism, and Related Programs.
-The average freshman retention rate, an indicator of student satisfaction, is 82.2 percent.
+The student-faculty ratio at Arizona State University is 23:1, and the school has 42.4 percent of its classes with fewer than 20 students.
+The most popular majors at Arizona State University include: Business, Management, Marketing, and Related Support Services; Social Sciences; Education; Communication, Journalism, and Related Programs; and Multi/Interdisciplinary Studies.
+The average freshman retention rate, an indicator of student satisfaction, is 82.3 percent.

 |Student gender distribution|